rivertam2016/pyCMR3/README.md

 # Core_Model

 Core_Model contains the CMR3 code used in Cohen & Kahana (in prep).
-This code can be set to run a CMR2 version by setting beta_source equal to 0.0.
+This code can be set to run a CMR2 version (Lohnas et al., 2015, Psychological Review) by setting beta_source equal to 0.0.
+Note however that this version of CMR2 differs from the CMR2 version in that paper in a couple ways: (1) items form associations with context on the current step, not the prior step; (2) simulates a distractor task prior to recall; (3) the inter-item similarity matrix in MCF is scaled just by the parameter s, since this absorbs the (1 - gamma_cf) scalar during fits.

 It can be set to run a version of eCMR (Talmi et al., 2019, Psychological Review) by setting the number of sources in the model equal to 1.
-Note however that this version of eCMR differs from the eCMR version in that paper in a couple ways (carries learning across multiple lists, simulates a distractor task).
+Note however that this version of eCMR differs from the eCMR version in that paper in a couple
+ways: (1) learning carries across multiple lists; (2) simulates a distractor task prior to recall.

 Examples of how to set the code to run CMR2 or the (adapted) eCMR are provided in the code.